1992 World Series: Game 3

 Before this game, the U.S. Marine Corps Color Guard offered to hoist the Canadian flag once more in order to make amends for the inverted flag incident of Game 2.
-Likewise, the Royal Canadian Mounted Police flew the flag of the United States.
+Likewise, the Royal Canadian Mounted Police flew the United States flag.
 The two guards received a standing ovation from the Toronto fans.
+Anne Murray sang the Canadian national anthem, and Jon Secada sang the American national anthem.

-As Game 3 moved across the border (for the first Canadian Classic) the question still remained of the Blue Jays' ballpark benefit.
-Before this series, the Blue Jays had previously only gone 3–6 in the postseason in their home park.
-Two of the wins, however, had come in the American League Championship Series as the Blue Jays won Game 2 and the clinching Game 6 against Oakland at home.
+As Game 3 moved across the border for the first Fall Classic game in Canada, the question still remained of the Blue Jays' homefield advantage.
+The Blue Jays had a 3–6 postseason record at the SkyDome, losing 6 consecutive games from the 1989 ALCS to Game 1 of the 1992 ALCS.
+However, they had a two-game home win streak, beating the Athletics in Game 2 and the clinching Game 6 of the 1992 ALCS.

-The starters for this game were Steve Avery for the Braves and Juan Guzman for the Blue Jays.
+The Game 3 starters were Steve Avery for the Braves and Juan Guzmán for the Blue Jays.
+The left-handed Avery was a workhorse, throwing a career high 233 2/3 innings in the regular season and 8 innings in three NCLS appearances, though his results were worse than the previous season, when he received Cy Young Award votes, and the following season, when he was an All-Star.
+Guzmán was coming off his only All-Star Game appearance and led the Blue Jays with 165 strikeouts.
+He was the winning pitcher in Games 3 and 6 of the ALCS.

-In the fourth inning, the first big defensive play of the Series nearly resulted in a rare World Series triple play and another bit of World Series history was made.
-Deion Sanders and Terry Pendleton reached base to start the inning, and with nobody out David Justice hit a deep fly to center field.
-Devon White was able to chase down the ball and make a leap to snare it before crashing into the wall.

-Sanders and Pendleton, meanwhile, had stopped running to watch the play develop.
-In the confusion, Pendleton accidentally crossed in front of Sanders and by rule was automatically out.
-The ball was eventually relayed to third baseman Kelly Gruber as Sanders remained frozen between second and third.
-Gruber began chasing Sanders back toward second, and as Sanders attempted to slide back in Gruber made a last second lunging dive with his glove to try to tag him.
-Second base umpire Bob Davidson called Sanders safe, but Gruber maintained he had tagged Sanders on the heel just before he got back.
-The television replays seemed to confirm his side of the argument, as a reverse angle showed contact being made.
+In the fourth inning, the first big defensive play of the Series nearly resulted in a triple play.
+Deion Sanders and Terry Pendleton reached base to start the inning.
+With no outs, David Justice hit a deep fly headed toward the center field wall.
+Devon White chased down the ball, leaping to snare it before crashing into the wall.
+On the basepaths, Sanders and Pendleton waited to see if White would catch the ball; once he did, Pendleton inadvertently ran a few steps past Sanders and was called out.
+The relay came in to first baseman John Olerud, who then threw across the diamond to third baseman Kelly Gruber as Sanders was caught between bases.
+Gruber ran Sanders back toward second, then lunged to tag him as Sanders tried to slide back into second.
+Second base umpire Bob Davidson called Sanders safe, but Gruber protested that he had tagged Sanders on his foot before he got back and television replays confirmed the call had been missed.
+The Braves would not score that inning, as Guzman struck out the next batter, Lonnie Smith, to end the threat.

-The Braves would not score that inning, as Guzman struck out Lonnie Smith to end it.
-The history making event followed as, with one out in the bottom of the fourth, Joe Carter hit a home run off of Avery.
-This resulted in not only the first run being scored in Canada during the World Series, but also the first home run being hit.
+With one out in the bottom of the fourth, Joe Carter hit a home run off of Avery.
+Carter's second blast past the left field wall of the series was the first World Series run scored outside the United States as well as the first World Series home run hit in Canada.